wilhelmer/mkdocs-add-teaser/README.md

 * contains information that should stand out from the rest of the text, e.g., should be printed in bold ("teaser" text)
 * should appear as the page description in search engines (for SEO).

-The plugin detects and uses the first paragraph after the first heading 1 in all pages of your project.

 ## Installation

 Install the package with pip: